lorefargio/MyBroker/README.md

 ## Installation and project start-up

-After downloading the repository, run "npm i" in the command line to install the project's packages.
+After downloading the repository, run "npm i" in the command line to install the project's packages, after that you can start the application with "npm run dev"

-Attention: this project needs API keys to work, which are not provided in the repository
+**Attention: this project needs API keys to work, which are not provided in the repository**

 ## Technology Stack